- What We Do

 - Maintaining habitats to support wildlife and conserve biodiversity.

 Sustainable agriculture integrates environmental health, economic viability, and social equity to ensure long-term productivity of natural resources and improved livelihoods.
-It helps reduce the risks in developing countries of complex problems like climate change and water scarcity – important because agriculture constitutes approximately 70 percent of water consumption in the developing world, increasingly competing with demand for domestic, industrial, and ecosystem services.
+It helps reduce the risks in developing countries of complex problems like water variability and scarcity – important because agriculture constitutes approximately 70 percent of water consumption in the developing world, increasingly competing with demand for domestic, industrial, and ecosystem services.

 USAID supports sustainable agriculture, which uses ecologically sound, economically viable, and socially responsible techniques, increasingly, focus on environmental sustainability across agricultural supply chains and multi-use landscapes.
 For example: